jaericho/jaericho.github.io/_drafts/Post-Ideas.md

 # Detecting if VPN is being used.

+*How to to detect if a VPN adapter is being used.*

 https://www.harrycaskey.com/detect-vpn-connection-with-powershell/

-How to to detect if a VPN adapter is being used.

-This also returns true if AnyConnect is connected:
+Inspired by that site, I made this one-liner returns true if AnyConnect is connected:

 ```posh
 ![string]::IsNullOrEmpty((Get-WmiObject -Query "Select Name,NetEnabled from Win32_NetworkAdapter where Name like '%AnyConnect%' and NetEnabled='True'"))